Laila Haglund

 Laila Haglund is an archaeologist who played a key role in establishing consulting archaeology in Australia, and in drafting Queensland's first legislation to protect Aboriginal cultural heritage.

 Early life and education

-Haglund was born in Sweden.
+Haglund was born in Sweden on 28 July 1934.
 She studied Latin, Greek and classical archaeology at the University of Lund.
 During her studies she visited Australia to study Cypriot pottery with Jim and Eve Stewart, where she also met with V. Gordon Childe.
 Observations of Aboriginal lithic scatters in the Bathurst area lead to her switching focus of study to prehistory and conservation at the University of London.
 During this period she excavated at archaeological sites in Britain and Sweden.
-In 1965 she emigrated to Australia with her Australian husband.
+In 1965 she emigrated to Australia with her Australian husband Malcolm Calley.

 1965 salvage excavation at Broadbeach

 In 1965 Haglund (the only archaeologist in the state at the time) was asked by the University of Queensland to conduct salvage excavations on the Gold Coast at the Broadbeach Aboriginal burial ground.
 Six seasons of excavations were undertaken between April 1965 and August 1968, recovering skeletal remains of over 150 Aboriginal people of the Kombumerri clan.
 Excavation methodologies were improvised during the course of the project; the excavation remains one of the largest to have taken place in Australia.
 On the basis of this work Haiglund received a MA from the University of Queensland and a PhD from Stockholm University.
 The excavation report was published in 1976, and described as "pioneer archaeological research".

 Following the excavation, the human remains were returned to the local Aboriginal Community and subsequently reburied in 1988, one of the key examples of repatriation in Australia.